-A recent report I read said that 47% of Middle-Class Americans couldn’t cover a $400 emergency without borrowing the money via credit cards, family loans, or other means.
+A recent report I read revealed a shocking statistic about financial emergencies.
+It reported 47% of Middle-Class Americans couldn’t cover a $400 emergency on their own.
+They would need to borrow the money via credit cards, family loans, or other means.

 The first thought that came to my mind was familiarity.

-In fact, most of my books on frugal living came out of the season where we were suddenly earning way less than what we had been, and had to figure out how to make ends meet as best we could.
+In fact, my books on frugal living came out of the season where we were earning way less than what we had been.
+The lessons came from times I had to figure out how to make ends meet as best we could.

-Suffice it to say, I know what it’s like to live in dread of any emergency.
+Suffice it to say, I know what it’s like to live in dread of any financial emergencies.

 The second thought emerged as I was mulling that over and reading through Mr. Gabler’s article.

 While reading, our trusty mechanic called.
-My husband’s normally reliable car had just stopped on us on Saturday, so we dropped it off to him.
-The fuel pump had to be replaced.
-The bill? $400.
+My husband’s reliable car had just stopped on us on Saturday, so we dropped it off to him.
+We had to replace the fuel pump and a few other things.

 “Hold on a sec.
 I’ll be right up.”
 I took out the $400 without a second thought and paid the bill.

 A huge chunk of it is grace.
 We pray daily that God will allow us to save, and only live on what is absolutely necessary.
 But, through our hardships, we’ve become money hoarders in some ways.
-Not in an evil way, but so that we’ll be free to meet emergencies and also bless others.
-Recently, while in the grocery store, I saw my husband pay for a single mom’s groceries when she didn’t have quite enough to meet her bill.
-Our family motto in this regard is to always freely help individuals if God enables us and sends the opportunity.
+Not in an evil way, but so that we’ll be free to meet financial emergencies and also bless others.

 It feels much better inside of me than, “Oh no!
 What are we going to do!
 ARRRRRGH!”
 Been there, done that.